mongodb/docs-pymongo/source/includes/troubleshooting/tls.rst

          [system_default_sect]
          Options = UnsafeLegacyServerConnect

-   .. step:: Run Python With OpenSSL Configuration
+   .. step:: Run Python with OpenSSL Configuration

       Run Python while setting the ``OPENSSL_CONF`` environment variable to use the OpenSSL configuration file you just created: